 Lake Tahoe is a popular vacation spot for Californians and tourists, especially during summer.
 If you’re looking for exciting things to do in California, this place will give you that and more!

-Over 2.7 million people visit Lake Tahoe each year because of its pristine waters, stunning beaches, and world-class ski resorts.
+Over 2.7 million people visit Lake Tahoe yearly because of its pristine waters, stunning beaches, and world-class ski resorts.
 It has been named one of the five best places to visit in California and “America’s best lake” by USA Today.
 It is undoubtedly the place to be during the hot season.

 21. Unlock the secrets of San Jose’s Winchester Mystery House